 - Lowering countertops and cabinets for the disabled person to use

 Keep in mind that the CRA doesn’t allow deductions for all expenditures that improve safety and accessibility under this credit.
 Ineligible expenses include:

 - Housekeeping costs

 - General maintenance costs

-- Costs associated with security monitoring, gardening, outdoor maintenance, or similar services
+- Security monitoring, gardening, outdoor maintenance, or similar services

-To claim the HATC, simply complete and return Schedule 12 – Home Accessibility Tax Credit, being sure to include the dates and nature of the work as well as the name and GST/HST number of the contractor or tradesman who performed it.
-Advise your clients they don’t need to attach receipts for the work being claimed to their tax return but should keep them for up to three years in case the CRA wants to review them.
-If the client performed the work himself, only the cost of supplies qualifies; the client can’t claim a deduction for labour.
+To claim the HATC, simply complete and return Schedule 12 – Home Accessibility Tax Credit, and be sure to include the dates and nature of the work along with the name and GST/HST number of the contractor or tradesman who performed it.
+Advise your clients that they don’t need to attach receipts for the work they claim to their tax return, but should keep them for up to three years in case the CRA audits your client or wants to review their documentation.
+If your client performed the work themselves, they can claim the cost of supplies but not the labour.